HomeThe TopTop 10 best headphones under $100 | MUST HAVES!

 So with that, let’s look at the top 10!

-The SHP9500 is a bit of a dark horse pic, but rest assured it’s 4.7/5 out of over 340 reviews is nothing to sneeze at.
-It combines everything you need in a headphone: Comfort, build quality, balanced sound, soundstage, and detail retrieval into one complete package at under $100.
+The SHP9500 is a bit of a dark horse pic, and I personally own them and love them.
+They combine everything you need in a headphone: Comfort, build quality, balanced sound, soundstage, and detail retrieval into one complete package at under $100.
 If I didn’t know any better I would say this is the HD600’s little brother at an affordable price.

 The cable and connectors are replaceable, but the ear pads aren’t.
 For under a benjamin though that’s easily overlooked here.